 - Do it!

-For more read: Manage Self Doubt to Write Better Songs
+You can learn to Manage Self Doubt to Write Better Songs.

 Action Step: Find a positive way to frame it…